 These fritters are some of the best fritters I have in my fritter repetoire and I have quite a few favourite fritters, because I love them so.
 They are golden, beautifully crunchy on the outside and meltingly, soft on the inside.
-Best of all you can make them ahead.
-During last year’s, four month lockdown I became incredibly lazy and uninspired with cooking.
-This was a marked contrast to the lockdown in 2020 when I was baking bread, biscuits and making virtual feasts every night.
-I still haven’t really recovered my cooking mojo so I really like a make ahead component to meal making.
+Best of all you can make the batter the day before.
+I really like a make ahead component to meal making.
 It can trick you into getting a decent meal on the table, in what seems like no time at all, because you’ve done most of the work beforehand.
-These fritters also make excellent picnic fare, the way this pandemic is panning out, it seems like we will be picnicking outdoors for many years to come.
-Covid variants may come and go but fritters are forever.
+The chilli honey drizzled over the fritters is completely optional but it is incredibly easy to make, plus honey and haloumi, is a match made in heaven.

 Pumpkin and Haloumi fritters